aregtech/areg-sdk/docs/DEVELOP.md

 #### Model with multiple threads

-This example demonstrates how to instantiate service and client in separate threads, but in the same process to act like _Local_ service.
-File File [./twothreads/src/main.cpp](./../examples/00_helloservice/twothreads/src/main.cpp)
+This example demonstrates how to instantiate service and client in **two threads** to act as _Local_ service.
+Create `twothreads/src` subfolder in the `helloservice`, and create the `main.cpp` source file to implement the _model_ and application.
+File [./twothreads/src/main.cpp](./../examples/00_helloservice/twothreads/src/main.cpp).

 ```cpp
 /**